 - At this point, after the SMF gets the IP address of EAS running in PLMN#2, in order to know that the EAS is instantiated in PLMN#2's edge infrastructure, it is required that the SMF knows the mapping between the PLMN ID of the PLMN hosting the EAS and the corresponding IP address received as a result of the DNS query so that the SMF can steer the user plane path towards the PLMN#2's domain.
 This may require an update of the SMF each time an EAS is added or removed.

-Editor's note: How to support the low latency requirement for edge computing when the traffic routing from MNO1's UPF to MNO2's DN is FFS.

 6.22.2.1 Option 1: Shared EASDF

 This option is based on the concept of shared EAS Discovery Function (shared EASDF), which is a new network entity shared among multiple operators and used to support the discovery of EAS for shared Edge Nodes.